Family Law From the Experts:

 international case may influence the court’s decision

-Enrollees in the live-stream webinar will be able to view (and download) course materials online during the program.
+Enrollees in the live-stream webinar will be able to download course materials before the program and view them online during the program.

 21 Hours MCLE/Specialization Credit